Kham Magar: Nepalese Civil War

-Despite adversity, the Magar people retained a robust oral history and a sense of past greatness, which created grievances and made them receptive to the Maobadi (Maoist) movement that opposed the Shah regime in the 1996-2006 Nepalese Civil War and even the multiparty democracy that the Shahs had toyed with.
-The Rolpa and Rukum districts in the center of the magars homelands became known as the "Maoist heartland" and Kham Magars were prominent as footsoldiers of its guerrilla forces.
+Despite adversity, the Magar people retained a robust oral history and a sense of past greatness, which created grievances and made them receptive to the Maobadi (Maoist) movement that opposed the Shah Dynasty regime in the 1996-2006 Nepalese Civil War and even the multiparty democracy that the Shahs had toyed with.
+The Rolpa and Rukum districts in the center of the magars homelands became known as the "Maoist heartland" and the Kham Magars were prominent as footsoldiers of its guerrilla forces and played a significant role during Nepal's Maoist movement and during Maoist Civil War (Nepal Civil War), figures like Deputy Commander Barshaman Pun Magar and Nanda Bahadur Pun Magar, former chief commander who led the People's Liberation Army.

 Kham festivals

 Bhume Naach (Bal puja) is one of the ancient cultural festivals celebrated by the Kham Magar tribes of Rolpa and Rukum.

 The main celebration takes place during the first week of June.